ietf-scim-wg/draft-ietf-scim-core-schema/draft-zollner-scim-core-schema.md

    service provider defines the new resource type as specified in Section 6 and defines a schema representation (see Section 8.7).

-TBD                     Expires October 16, 2022               [Page 16]

-Internet-Draft              SCIM Core Schema                  April 2022

-3.3.
-Attribute Extensions to Resources
+## Attribute Extensions to Resources

    SCIM allows resource types to have extensions in addition to their core schema.
 This is similar to how "objectClasses" are used in LDAP